Neo-Flash/ConforMix/README.md

-# MixConf
+# ConforMix
-This repository contains the code for *[MixConf is a xxx Model B](https://openreview.net/)*, which is introduced in xxxx.
+This repository contains the code for *[ConforMix is a xxx Model B](https://openreview.net/)*, which is introduced in xxxx.

 ## Requirements and Installation